dweb-lab/codn/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [development documentation](docs/development/) for details.
+Please see our [development documentation](docs/development/) and [quick development guide](docs/development/QUICK-GUIDE.md) for details.

 ## 📄 License